Klosmi/html-basics/Node.md

 It doesn't rely on other languages, it uses JavaScript. *(Before JS was only running on web browsers.)*

+Some examples of what is built or uses with Node JS:
+- Web Servers
+- Command Line Tools (application that run in command line, eg. npm)
+- Native Apps (eg. VSCode, Slack is a Node application)
+- Games
+- Netflix uses it
+- etc.

 ---

 [👈 go back](https://github.com/Klosmi/html-basics#node-js--basics)

 <br>